-In addition to veterans served through the U.S. Department of Labor funded programs referred above, the Division of Workforce Solutions offers information services to veterans through links on the Department of Commerce website and the newly launched NCWorks Online at www.NCWorks.gov.
-This is the state's comprehensive job search/matching career exploration and labor market analysis portal for jobseekers and employers.
+In addition to veterans served through U.S. Department of Labor funded programs referred to above, the Division of Workforce Solutions offers information services to veterans through links found on the Department of Commerce website and NCWorks Online at www.NCWorks.gov, the State's comprehensive job search/matching career exploration and labor market analysis portal for jobseekers and employers.
 Veterans' services also have a presence on social media, including Facebook, Twitter and LinkedIn.
-The division began a special initiative to assist veterans who are receiving unemployment benefits to reduce claim duration.
-The Unemployment Compensation for Ex-Military Members (UCX) project began in March 2013 and is a two-year federal grant for veterans from the Active Army, Army Reserves and NC National Guard.